GGAlanSmithee/learning-intel-x86-assembly/003_labels/003_labels.md

 ## Description

 Declares the labels `val` and `print`.
-The first which points to a memory address that holds the value 'A' and the second that points to a memory address that holds a piece of code that prints `val` to the screen.
+The first which points to a memory address that holds the value 'L' and the second that points to a memory address that holds a piece of code that prints `val` to the screen.

 As you can see in the example, it is possible to dereference a label to get the underlying value, which is done using angle-brackets `[val]`.
 This opens the door for things such as pointer aritchmetics, which we will explore in a later example.

-When declaring a one-liner label, such as `val`, it is possible to skip the `:`, like `val db 'A'`.
+When declaring a one-liner label, such as `val`, it is possible to skip the `:`, like `val db 'L'`.
 I would not recommend this, since it makes the code less clear and opens up for errors if you were to add additional lines.

 ## Notes